Photo: Gerber + Scarpelli Weddings

 Timing is Everything

-Have the wait staff begin passing food as soon as people start to show up and give them a little bit of time to chat before you start pumping music through the speakers.
+Have the wait staff begin passing food as soon as people start to show up.
+Don’t forget to give them some time to chat before you start pumping music through the speakers.

-And though it can be tempting to bring out a dessert table right away, don’t serve sweets until the night is wrapping up – you don’t want people to leave early!
+And though it can be tempting to bring out a dessert table immediately, don’t serve sweets until the night is wrapping up.

 More and more couples are opting for cocktail wedding receptions over traditional dinners.
-They’re easy to pull off, and they can save you a big chunk of money (put it toward your honeymoon or wedding dress instead!).
+They’re easy to pull off, and they encourage mixing and mingling in a way that a traditional reception just can’t.

-Find a fabulous venue.
+So find a fabulous venue.
 Serve amazing food.
 Set up the space with comfy chairs and seating areas.
-A cocktail wedding party encourages mixing and mingling in a way that a traditional reception can’t.
+Play your favorite tunes, and schedule time for traditional wedding elements such as cake cutting and speeches.